Modern display of the Confederate battle flag: Use by musicians

 The Southern rock band Lynyrd Skynyrd has made heavy use of the flag.
-In 2012, it tried to distance itself from the flag because of its divisive history as a symbol of racism.
+In 2012, the band attempted to distance itself from the flag because of its divisive history as a symbol of racism.
 In an interview with CNN, Gary Rossington stated, "We just had it in the beginning because we're Southern and that was our image back in the '70s and late '60s.
-But I think people through the years, people like the KKK and the skinheads...kidnapped the Dixie rebel flag, the Southern tradition and the heritage of the soldiers, you know, that's what it was about.
+But I think people through the years, people like the KKK and the skinheads... kidnapped the Dixie rebel flag, the Southern tradition and the heritage of the soldiers, you know, that's what it was about.
 We didn't want that to go to our fans or show the image like we agreed with any of the race stuff or any of the bad things."
 Two weeks later, after backlash from fans, they resumed using it, with Rossington stating on the band's website, "We know what the Dixie flag represents and its heritage; the Civil War was fought over States' rights."

 Until July 2015, the metal band Pantera sold numerous items that featured the flag in its official online store.
 Founding member Dimebag Darrell, who was shot and killed in 2004, used a Dean ML guitar customized with the flag covering the guitar's body.
 As of July 2015, singer Phil Anselmo distanced himself from using the flag.

 The hip-hop group Lil Jon and the East Side Boyz used the flag (burning) on the cover of its 2001 album Put Yo Hood Up, as well as in the music video for its single "Bia' Bia'".